 In my search for this knowledge I read a number

 of books on the subject of Christian women and wives, and their roles within society and the family unit.
 Each one was informative in its own way and, collectively, they gave me enlightenment on many things I needed to learn.
-But perhaps due to
+But due to lack of

-lack of a solid spiritual base on my part, I often came away with the overall impression of a "Stepford" wife.
-1 (see Notes)
+a solid spiritual base on my part, I often came away with the overall impression of a "Stepford" wife.
+1 (see Notes) I felt

-I felt certain that God intended a woman, as a wife and mother, to be so much more full and complete than what this stereotype represents, and in studying the Proverbs 31 woman, I found this to be true.
-I studied to find a foundation of pure spiritual
+certain that God intended a woman, as a wife and mother, to be so much more full and complete than what this stereotype represents, and in studying the Proverbs 31 woman, I found this to be true.
+I studied to find a foundation of pure spiritual truth

-and Eve and their fall in the Garden of Eden.
+and their fall in the Garden of Eden.
 I then moved on to the Proverbs 31 woman, who was a perfect example of the ideal wife for a king.
-I researched three different translations of Scripture: The Amplified Bible, the King James Version
+I researched three different translations of Scripture: The Amplified Bible, the King James Version and

-biblical research, as well as The Amplified Bible with its expanded translation of Scripture and its notes and references for further study, all provided an excellent base of material.
-Here, I would like to share with you what a learned through my study:
+research, as well as The Amplified Bible with its expanded translation of Scripture and its notes and references for further study, all provided an excellent base of material.
+Here, I would like to share with you what a learned through my study: a role

-Look up the verses of Proverbs 31 in your own bible, as well as the additional verses referenced for study throughout each chapter.
-In this way, as the Holy Spirit imparts to each of us the knowledge we need, you will get a much deeper understanding
+the verses of Proverbs 31 in your own bible, as well as the additional verses referenced for study throughout each chapter.
+In this way, as the Holy Spirit imparts to each of us the knowledge we need, you will get a much deeper understanding and possibly

 P.S.
 This site is under construction; I'm slowly but surely loading new material, chapter by chapter, week by week.
 So please drop by often!